tiayyba/CYT180_Lab7_A/README.md

 # TODO: Right anti join on df_salary to find salaries with no matching people
 # Your code here
 ```
-### Reflection Question 1
+### Reflection Questions
-In 2-4 sentences, explain why person_id = 5 appears in the anti join result.
+- In 2-4 sentences, explain why person_id = 5 appears in the anti join result.

 ----